ajejohansson/ML2project/README.md

 "toy_run": whether notebook will use toy parameters and data.
 Must be truthy since 1. non-toy training data is not in repository, and 2. new full models would take too long to train anyway.

-"train_eval_mode": Set to "train", will only train models.
+"train_eval_mode": Set to "train", will only train model and save checkpoints.
 Set to "eval", will only evaluate.
 Anything else, from "both" to "schackbräde", will do both.
 Run first with "train" then with "eval" (with no other config changes, which is ill-adviced) is equivalent to one full run

 "manual_modelname": specifies the name of the model directory (/models nearest subdirectory string, no additional path information) that will be created and/or evaluated.
 If falsy, will use a default model naming scheme, e.g. "toy_models" for toy runs.
 If "train_eval_mode" = "eval", should be the name of an existing directory in /models, otherwise any string or any false value.